phalcon/documentation/docs/request.md

 Optionally `getHttpHost()` validates and performs a strict check on the hostname.
 To achieve that you can use the `setStrictHostCheck()` method.

+!!! warning "SECURITY"

+    `getHttpHost()` returns the `Host` header sent by the client, which is attacker-controlled. `setStrictHostCheck()` only validates that the host is well-formed; it does not confirm that the host belongs to your application.
+Before using the returned value to build absolute URLs, password-reset links, or cache keys, validate it against your own list of expected hostnames.

 ## Uploaded Files

 Another common task is file uploading.
 [Phalcon\Http\Request][http-request] offers an object-oriented way to work with files.
 For the whole upload process to work, you will need to make the necessary changes to your `php.ini` ( see [php-uploads][php-uploads]).